 Companies that are looking for a city that will offer economic advantages and opportunities for growth will love what St. Louis has to offer.
-Not all innovation is happening on the East or West Coast; Silicon Prairie in America’s Heartland is accessible, affordable, and cutting-edge.
+Not all innovation is happening on the East or West Coast; Silicon Prairie in America’s Heartland is the next hot spot; it’s accessible, affordable, and cutting-edge.

 St. Louis provides benefits like a high-quality, affordable housing stock.
 Residents can live in an urban apartment in the city or in a farmhouse on multiple acres of land and still have a reasonable commute.
 It also boasts a stock of resources for startups and growing companies.
 Being a mid-size city, it is big enough to make national and even international impacts in technology, but small enough to build partnerships and be a part of the community.
 Attracting and retaining talent is easier, too, with prominent higher education institutions and cultural draws like a vibrant restaurant scene and free museum attractions.